Dr Desmond Murphy

 “People have their own asthma ‘triggers’,” explains Murphy.
 “This might be a chest infection, cold air, pollen, or all of the above.
 That’s why it’s such a complex condition — one which depends on environmental factors as well as an individual’s genetic make-up.”
 Understanding your personal trigger is an essential part of controlling your asthma.

 Anyone taking exercise should ensure they have their inhalers with them at all times as some attacks can be exercise-induced.
-“Ninety per cent of people with asthma will experience exercise-induced symptoms,” says Murphy, “although narrowing of the airways can happen during exercise in a small number of people without asthma.
+“90% of people with asthma will experience exercise-induced symptoms,” says Murphy.
+“Although narrowing of the airways can happen during exercise in a small number of people without asthma.

-“But it should be noted that many athletes have asthma — Paula Radcliffe, David Beckham, Paul Scholes, Ronan O’Gara and John O’Shea, for example — and it hasn’t impaired their performance.
-So the message to parents of a child with asthma is that, in the vast majority of cases, the condition shouldn’t be an impediment to achievement in sport.”
+“However, many athletes have asthma.
+Paula Radcliffe, David Beckham, Paul Scholes, Ronan O’Gara and John O’Shea, for example — and it hasn’t impaired their performance.
+Parents of children with asthma should know, often the condition shouldn’t be an impediment to achievement in sport.”

 Hi-tech novel treatments

-The majority of asthma cases will be well-controlled with inhaler therapy, says Murphy.
+The inhaler therapy controls the majority of asthma cases, says Murphy.
 But if these treatments have been tried and an individual’s asthma is still difficult to control, then this could indicate a severe, persistent case which might require more hi-tech, novel treatments.

 Bronchial thermoplasty is another relatively new treatment for those with severe asthma — one which has made headlines in the last few years.
 “Thermoplasty is a procedure which heats the airwaves to between 60 and 70 degrees Celsius, killing off the abnormal muscle cells,” says Murphy.
-“The evidence for this is still emerging but initial trials were positive — although it isn’t being used on a widespread basis just yet.”
+“The evidence for this is still emerging but initial trials were positive.

 Regular asthma review

 To ensure your asthma is well-controlled, Murphy recommends that you have a regular asthma review with your healthcare professional.
-“Patients should have a review every year to assess their inhaler technique and check if they need to increase or decrease their inhaled corticosteroid,” he says.
+“Patients should have a review every year.
+This can assess inhaler technique and check if they need to increase / decrease their inhaled corticosteroid,” he says.
 “If their condition is not well-controlled they should obviously be seen by their GP as soon as possible.”